LatentOctopus/LatentOctopus.github.io/glossary.md

     * _Why do you not report the energy available on that turn?_ Because that depends on card gains, thus being too variable to strategise on.

 Other Spirit-specific columns may be added, but these will be present most of the time.

+### Credits

+Many other people post guides online, and there may be overlaps with mine.
+In this case I'll credit the other guide in one of two ways:

+- **Adapted from X** means that I've read X and tried it before writing my notes.
+X was instrumental for my guide, which may even be largely the same as X, or a simplified version!
+- **Same as X** / **Similar to X** means that my guide was developed independently from X. It just happened that someone else uses a similar or identical strategy and posted it online.
+Even it X was online before I uploaded the guide, I had not read it at the time of writing it.